-One Time Drop Policy: Each student may withdraw from one course after the deadline (up to and including the last meeting day for the class, not including final exams) without proof of extenuating circumstances one time during his or her undergraduate enrollment at VCSU.
+One Time Drop Policy: Each student may late drop one course after the deadline (up to and including the last day of the semester) without proof of extenuating circumstances one time during his or her undergraduate enrollment at VCSU.
 This “one-time drop” must be processed using a petition available in the Office of the Director of Student Academic Services.
 A symbol of W will appear on the transcript.

 Effective: Fall, 1986